penndb-graph/pg-view/README.md

-# pg-view
-Views for Property Graph Transformations
+# Implementing Views for Property Graph Transformations

-For the description of view and query workloads, [click here](docs/workload.md).
+You can find the description of datasets and workloads for views and queries [here](docs/workload.md).